MicrosoftDocs/customer-insights/ci-docs/customer-profiles.md

 - **Additional fields** shows the remaining fields of the selected customer, except IDs.
 - **IDs** lists all IDs under their corresponding entity name.
 Fields are identified as IDs by their semantics.

-**Activity timeline** shows data if you have configured activities.
+**Activity timeline** shows data if you have configured [activities](activities.md).
 The timeline view contains chronologically sorted activities of the selected customer, starting with the most recent activity.
-For more information, go to [Customer activities](activities.md).

 **Insights**:

-- **Measures** show if you configured one or more customer attribute measures.
+- **Measures** show if you have configured [customer attribute measures](measures.md).
 They include calculated KPIs around your customers on the individual customer level.
-For more information, go to [Create and manage measures](measures.md).

-- **Potential interests, potential brands**  show if you configured a brand or interest affinity enrichment.
+- **Potential interests, potential brands** show if you configured a [brand or interest affinity enrichment](enrichment-microsoft.md).
 It represents potential interests and affinities for brands based on other customers whose profile is similar to the selected customer profile.
-For more information, go to [Enrich customer profiles with brand and interest affinities](enrichment-microsoft.md).

 To return to the **Customers** page, select **Back to Customers**.